netmindz/AuroraDrop-LXP/README.md

 ## Hardware Recommendations

 This code has been tested with up to **FOUR** 64x64 pixel HUB74 "E" panels in a horizontal layout on an ESP32-S3 with 2MB of PSRAM.
 Also works fine with 64x32 panels (tested with two, expect more will work).
-A few effects need some love for widths > 128 pixels, and some are disabled on this logic.
+A few effects need some love for widths > 128 pixels, and some are disabled based on this logic.

 At 256 pixels wide the framereate does sometimes suffer - but if you play with the playlist sizes and pick effects that are very fast, 30fps is attainable on 64x256 (four panels) - which is 16,384 LEDs!